 In general, it’s more difficult to get a mortgage for an investment property.
 In addition to the usual challenges, Airbnb and the travel industry as a whole are still catching up after the lifting of COVID-19-related travel restrictions.

 While you may be able to secure funding for an Airbnb property, keep in mind that there will be risks when managing it, too, as with any investment property.

 Lenders tend to be averse to any potential risk when working with borrowers, so it can be somewhat difficult to secure financing for a rental property if you don’t have the cash out of pocket or a long track record of success with managing rentals.

-Short-term rental properties are considered riskier than properties that operate with longer leases for a number of reasons.
+Short-term rental properties are considered riskier than ones that operate with longer leases for a number of reasons.
 First and foremost, you’re responsible for constantly renting the space out to keep income flowing.
-If you can’t find tenants for your space for a few weeks or a few months, you make no rent money during that time, which could affect your ability to pay back a loan on the property.
+If you can’t find tenants for your space for a few weeks or a few months, you’ll make no rent money during that time, which could affect your ability to pay back a loan on the property.

 Risks Of The Travel Industry

 Whether the Airbnb property you hope to manage is intended solely for visitors or as a part-time home for yourself, there will be risks involved.
 Operating an Airbnb rental is not just something that requires you to constantly lease the property to tenants, it is also something that needs active management.

 One of the biggest risks of operating a short-term rental is sharing your space with strangers.
 There’s always a chance a visitor could trash the property and cause damage.
 While Airbnb may provide some support to you if a guest destroys your rental space, you may have to cancel or deny upcoming bookings while you clean it up or get repairs made.
 There are always things that could potentially come up, and anything that causes you to have to postpone new bookings will result in lost money.